Skip to main content

 In California, every January 30 is Fred Korematsu Day of Civil Liberties and the Constitution.
 This day is to honor Fred and his stand against the unconstitutional incarceration of himself and many other Japanese Americans during World War II.
 Learn more about Fred.

-The image is a woman in glasses sitting and smiling at the camera
+A woman in glasses sitting and smiling at the camera

 Dr. Luzuriaga, conducted the first early therapy trials in HIV-infected infants.